Fantastic grass combination image taken at RHS Harlow Carr

 Best plant and Ornamental Grass Combinations

-Grasses combine well with many perennials to stunning effect.
-In the image above, Stipa tenuissima, a grass with wispy flower heads, is combined with Allium sphaerocephalon, blue cornflowers, and the seed heads of Allium cristophii to make a fine late summer display.
+Let's start with this lovely planting combination captured above.
+I took this at RHS Harlow Car, and it shows Stipa tenuissima, a grass with wispy flower heads, combined with late flowering purple Allium sphaerocephalon, blue cornflowers, and the seed heads of Allium cristophii to create a fine late summer display.

-If you are looking for inspiration to see displays of grasses in a garden setting, the RHS latest flagship garden in Manchester Bridgewater has fantastic planting arrangements using various grasses.
+If you are looking for inspiration to see displays of grasses in a garden setting, the RHS latest flagship garden in Manchester Bridgewater has fantastic planting arrangements using various grasses shown on Pinterest.

 Stipa tenuissima, Allium and Achillea

-This is a great combination which is at its best in July and August.
-Planted alongside the S. tenuissima is the late flowering Allium sphaerocephalon and terracotta Achillea.
+4. This is a great combination, which is at its best in July and August.

-For this combination to work, the choice of Allium is important because many Alliums are spring flowering in May, and for this combination it is essential to plant the late summer flowering Allium which is A. spaerocephalon, which will flower in July and August.
-Plant this combination in a sunny spot with well-drained soil and it should return reliably each year.
+For this combination to work, the choice of Allium is important because many Alliums are spring flowering in May, and for this it is essential to plant the late summer flowering A. spaerocephalon, which will flower in July and August.
+Plant this combination in a sunny spot with well-drained soil, and it should return each year reliably.

 Crocosmia Lucifer with grasses